Last Updated on December 15, 2022

 Prebiotics are important, too, so dig into some fiber-rich veggies.
 Lots more on gut health in this post.

-The Takeaway ~ Eating for Your Immune System
+The Takeaway ~ The Best Immune Boosting Foods

 - Sunflower seeds (vitamin E, B-6, magnesium, copper) — Add to salads, breads, or make your own sunbutter